Atos-FiwareOps/sla-dashboard/README.md

 		($VIRTUALENV_NAME)$ python manage.py syncdb

-6. You must create the a super user in order to manage the users and providers:
+6. You must create a super user in order to manage the users and providers:

 		($VIRTUALENV_NAME)$ python manage.py createsuperuser
 		Username (leave blank to use 'user'): {admin_username}